Hayley Okines: Television appearances

 Okines was the subject of television specials in both Europe and North America.
 Discovery Health aired a special titled Extreme Aging: Hayley's Story, which focused on the balance of the disease being currently terminal but with a possible cure on the horizon.
 In the UK, a television documentary titled Extraordinary Lives also discussed Okines, her condition, and her options.

 When she was 13 years old, she was featured on a French television show on 20 January 2012 called Tous Différents ("All Different", NT1).

 When she was ten years old, Okines was featured in "Hope for Hayley", an episode of the British series Extraordinary People.
 The episode concerned Okines' trips to Boston for treatment.

 She was featured in the second part of a three-part documentary series called Make Me Live Forever, in which presenter Michael Mosley investigated a number of proposed treatments to enable humans to extend their lifespan.
-Okines was discussed in relation to telomeres (short telomeres are a characteristic of progeria) and their apparent role in the ageing process.
+Okines was discussed in relation to telomeres (short telomeres are a characteristic of progeria) and their apparent role in the aging process.

 She was also featured in a report by Tara Brown on the Australian version of 60 Minutes.

 Books

 Okines' first book, Old Before My Time, chronicled her early life and struggle with progeria.
-Her follow-up book, Young At Heart, followed her years as a teenager with progeria, notably with her teenage interests and her struggle with paralysis.
+Her follow-up book, Young at Heart, followed her years as a teenager with progeria, notably with her teenage interests and her struggle with paralysis.